pavelkushtia/SystemDesign/README.md

-# 🚀 ScaleSim - Visual Studio for Distributed Systems
+# 🚀 SystemDesign - Visual Studio for Distributed Systems

 > **The first comprehensive platform for designing, simulating, and deploying distributed systems and ML infrastructure visually.**